ldesousa/fix-ubuntu/README.md

 However, in subsequent releases the core applications shipped with Ubuntu (e.g. file browser, document reader, media player, file editor) have been greatly eroded, with a large number of features consistently removed.
-When Ubuntu 16.04 was released most of these applications are practically unusable.
+When Ubuntu 16.04 was released most of these applications were practically unusable.

 This set of scripts automates a number of tasks that became mandatory after a fresh Ubuntu 16.04 install.
 It sets up a number of applications that retain the